 The Birth Place staff is committed to your comfort.
 Our services are designed to enhance your birth experience, and include:

-- Neonatal Screenings - One in a thousand babies in Minnesota who seem healthy at birth have a hidden disease.
+• Neonatal and Newborn Infant Hearing Screenings: One in a thousand babies in Minnesota who seem healthy at birth have a hidden disease.
 Minnesota state law (144.125) requires screening ALL newborns between 24-48 hours after birth, to ensure the health of all infants born in our state.
 This neonatal screening provides information on more than thirty-five rare diseases.
 If any of these diseases are found and treated early, serious problems may be prevented.
 While neonatal screening is crucial to a newborn's health, parents may sign a waiver to opt out of the screening.

-- Safe Place for Newborns Program (See tab)
+• Safe Place for Newborns Program (See Below)

 Birth Place Classes

 The Birth Place understands that the many choices involved in pregnancy and childbirth can be overwhelming.
-Helping you to make informed healthcare decisions is our priority, which is why the Birth Place is committed to providing education, resources and support to expecting parents.
+Helping you to make informed healthcare decisions is our priority, which is why the Birth Place is committed to providing education, resources, and support to expecting parents.
 Because having a child is a family event, both Moms and Dads are encouraged to attend our educational sessions.
-Our education and support series are all taught by certified Registered Nurses.
+Our education and support series are all taught by our OB/Nursery Coordinator and Lactation Counselor.

 Prenatal Education Series

-This is a 4-week program (6:30 to 8:30 p.m. on Tuesday evenings)covering labor and delivery patterns, possible unexpected outcomes, pain management techniques, breastfeeding, the importance of nutrition and exercise, and tips on caring for a newborn.
+This is a 3-week program (6:30 p.m. to 8:30 p.m. on Tuesday evenings) covering labor and delivery patterns, possible unexpected outcomes, pain management techniques, breastfeeding, the importance of nutrition and exercise, and tips on caring for yourself and a newborn.

 Breastfeeding Class

-This is a two-hour program for parents considering breastfeeding for their newborn.
+This is a two-hour program (6:30 to 8:30 p.m. on Tuesday evenings) for parents considering breastfeeding for their newborn.
 Topics of the class include the benefits of breastfeeding, various holds and latching tips, pumping basics and breast care.
-Dads are encouraged to attend this course, which is taught by a certified Lactation Counselor.
-Click here for dates and more information.
+Dads are encouraged to attend this course.

 Birth Place Facilities